pschool-in/curriculum/content/science/water-1.md

 ### Why do we feel thirsty?

 Our body is 70% made of water.
-Its doesn't mean that it has flowing water within.
+It doesn't mean that it has flowing water within.
 It means that 70% functioning of our body is dependent on water.
 For example;
 1. Water keeps our blood thin.
 2. It helps to digest our food.
 3. Urination of waste materials.
-Therefore, we must have sufficient water in our body for the easy performance of these functions.
+Therefore, we must have sufficient water in our bodies for the easy performance of these functions.
 In case there's not enough water, we feel thirsty.

 ### Fun Fact!